AladdineDev/portfolio/docs/translation-template.md

       "nativeName": "English", // Native name of the language "icon": {
         // Country flag
-        "assetName": "assets/images/logos/flags/united-states-of-america.svg", // SVG asset path, can be obtained from https://github.com/chouhan-rahul/icons_plus/blob/main/lib/src/flag.dart.
+        "assetName": "assets/images/logos/flags/united-states-of-america.svg" // SVG asset path, can be obtained from https://github.com/chouhan-rahul/icons_plus/blob/main/lib/src/flag.dart.
 If the codePoint and the fontFamily are used, this property must be null.
-        "fontPackage": "icons_plus" // Name of the package providing the icon font (here, it's based on Icons Plus) }
+      }
     }
   ],